Teoscar Hernández Player Props: Mariners vs. Rays

-The Seattle Mariners, including Teoscar Hernandez and his .500 slugging percentage over his past 10 games, take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at T-Mobile Park, Saturday at 7:15 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .590 slugging percentage over his past 10 games, take on starting pitcher Taj Bradley and the Tampa Bay Rays at T-Mobile Park, Sunday at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Rays.
+He had a one-hit performance in his most recent game (1-for-2) against the Rays.

 Teoscar Hernández Game Info & Props vs. the Rays